synesthesia-it/Murray/README.md

 Options:
 - `--verbose`: enables full logging
 - `--preview`: skip any file creation and provides a list of file that will be created/modified by current execution

+## Clone

+`murray clone <name> <git_path> <subfolder> <parameters>` clones a remote skeleton containing a Skeletonfile, in order to create a new project named `<name>` from it.

+If the Skeletonfile is contained in a remote subfolder, you can specify it with the `<subfolder>` parameter.

+For `git_path` you can use the same syntax used by 🌱 *[Mint](https://github.com/yonaskolb/mint)* to specify git branches or tags.
+Example `github.com/synesthesia-it/murray@wip/3.0` for the `wip/3.0` branch.

+If you need to load a skeleton from a local folder, you can use a local path instead of the git url, as long as you provide the `--copyFromLocalFolder` parameter.

 ## Scaffold